 By Julie (Friesen) Johnston – Shaunavon, Sask.

+My childhood school was located in the middle of the village of Schoenfeld, Sask., was called Maharg School.
 Attending that school has left me with a lot of memories, mostly good ones.
 My ride to school was not in a yellow school bus.
 On my very first day my ride was on a tractor pulling a combine.
 I was dropped off and away I went.

 Fortunately, I had quite a number of cousins already attending and I don’t recall being afraid, however, I didn’t speak any English, and Mr. R. Sommerfeld, my Grade 1 teacher, spoke the same mother tongue as I did, which came in very handy.
 In no time I was bilingual!
 He got me off to a great start!

 All of my teachers had an impact on my life.
 In Grade 2 Mrs. Hannah taught us arts and crafts.
 We spent time making various items such as pom-pom cushion tops, made with yarn on a frame, and plaster of paris ornaments that we painted.
-I still enjoy crafting.
+To this day, I still enjoy crafting.

 A day in Grade 3 stands out like it happened yesterday.
 The teacher was Mr. G. Anderson.
 My sister and I stayed with our aunt and grandparents on cold winter days.
 One morning a terrible blizzard was blowing through the village.